Neuroinclusive design for ADHD

 The project

-Inflow's app helps people with ADHD understand how their brain works and it provides practical tips to overcome their challenges.
-It was created by a team of clinicians who specialise in ADHD and is based on scientific research.
+Inflow's app helps people with ADHD understand how their brain works and provides practical tips to overcome their challenges.
+The app was created by a team of clinicians specialising in ADHD and is based on scientific research.

 The strategy

-A website that promotes an app usually tries for one thing: getting people to download it.
+A website promoting an app usually tries for one thing: getting people to download the app.
 But Inflow had a different idea.
-We wanted to prove users that Inflow really knew about their condition and challenges: handling sensory overload, avoiding procrastination, getting more done, etc. So we added a quiz on the homepage to address those needs.
+We wanted to prove their expertise on ADHD, particularly when it comes to the challenges people can face:

 The design

-Too many images can confuse readers with ADHD, who often struggle to focus their attention in one place.
+Too many images can confuse readers with ADHD, as they often struggle to focus their attention in one place.
 For the same reason, it's best to avoid placing text directly over an image.
-This also applies to scren reader users who can't see an image unless it's described in an alt text.
-So it's best to avoid overloading information on top of an image who could not be read by everyone.
+This also applies to screen reader users who wouldn't access information placed in an image unless it's described in an alt-text.